Hostile architecture around the world

 The rise of hostile architecture

-Duesseldorf, Germany – The men's room at this district court is illuminated with ultraviolet light, which makes it impossible for heroin addicts to find a vein.
-However, the uncomfortable lighting not only deters drug addicts and dealers, but also creates an unpleasant atmosphere for normal guests.
+Dusseldorf, Germany – This men's room is illuminated with ultraviolet light, which makes it impossible for heroin addicts to find a vein.
+However, the uncomfortable lighting doesn't only deter drug addicts and dealers -- it also creates an unpleasant atmosphere for other visitors.

 The rise of hostile architecture